arielccjr/Journal2025/README.txt

         ~7: Optimization and Training
             Uses the Adam optimizer with learning rate scheduling.
             Dropout and Label Smoothing are applied for regularization.
-            Beam Search is used for better sentence generation.
-                ~SEARCH/Queries: Retrieves specific data from the database.
+            Beam Search is used for better sentence generation. ~SEARCH/Queries: Retrieves specific data from the database.
 To access and analyze stored information.
                 ~1: Define Initial State: Start with a known state.
                 ~2: Check Goal State: Verify if the current state meets the goal criteria.
                 ~3: Expand Nodes: Generate possible next states from the current state.
                 ~4: Store in Frontier: Maintain a list of unexplored nodes.
                 ~5: Use Search Strategy: Choose the next state based on the algorithm.
                 ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
         : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
             : Term 1 (Major term) – Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
-(Major Premise)"
+(Major Premise)" All humans are mortal.
+(Universal and necessary premise)
-                All humans are mortal.
-(Universal and necessary premise) : Term 2 (Minor term) – Found in the minor premise and conclusion.
+            : Term 2 (Minor term) – Found in the minor premise and conclusion.
 "Whales are mammals.
-(Minor Premise)" Socrates is a human.
-(Particular known fact) : Term 3 (Middle term) – Links the two premises but does not appear in the conclusion.
+(Minor Premise)".
+Socrates is a human.
+(Particular known fact)
+            : Term 3 (Middle term) – Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
-(Conclusion)"
+(Conclusion)".
 Therefore, Socrates is mortal.
 (Demonstrated conclusion)
         : Identifying Syllogistic Figures & Moods: Aristotle categorized syllogisms into different figures and moods based on how terms are positioned.
             : Figure 1: Middle term is subject in one premise, predicate in another.
             : Figure 2: Middle term is predicate in both premises.